The Iron industry era : 1840 to 1877

 1872 – Jarrow and Hebburn Irish

-1872 – Sunderland man captains winners in first FA Cup final
+1872 – Sunderland man captains first FA Cup winners

 Sunderland-born Charles W Alcock, captains London-based club The Wanderers FC to victory in the first ever FA Cup final.
 Wanderers defeat the Royal Engineers 1-0 at Kennington Oval in London.
 It was the Harrow-educated Alcock who had dreamt up and created the competition.